Guidelines on prosecuting cases involving communications sent via social media

 For further information Prosecutors should refer to the section on The impact and dynamics of domestic abuse in the Domestic Abuse Guidelines for prosecutors.

 Whether any of these cyber activities amount to an offence will depend on the context and particular circumstances of the action in question.
 Prosecutors should consider the various social media offences under Categories 1-4, as well as other potential offences.
+In particular, the sections in these Guidelines on Harassment and stalking, Controlling and Coercive Behaviour and Disclosing private sexual images without consent may be relevant to cyberstalking.

 Category 4 Social Media VAWG Offences